翻譯進度

 Laravel does not ship with a directory to contain your extensions.
 You are free to place them anywhere you like.
 In this example, we have created an Extensions directory to house the RedisFeatureDriver.

-Registering The Driver
+Registering the Driver

 Once your driver has been implemented, you are ready to register it with Laravel.
 To add additional drivers to Pennant, you may use the extend method provided by the Feature facade.
 You should call the extend method from the boot method of one of your application's service provider: